Hazard Mitigation Grant Program (HMGP) - APPLICATIONS DUE APRIL 30th

 Tel (802) 241-5363

 Applications should be submitted to the state in hard copy (paper application) and in electronic format such as a scanned PDF file.
 Applications will not be accepted if submitted past the deadline.
 Please note that HMGP funds are awarded on a competitive basis and all applications are subject to review and selection by the state mitigation project selection committee and FEMA.
 Please contact me if you have any questions or concerns regarding HMGP or any other FEMA mitigation grant program.

-The application deadline for this round of HMGP funding will be in March 2018.
+The application deadline for this round of HMGP funding will be April 30th, 2018.

 Flood Mitigation Assistance (FMA) & Pre-Disaster Mitigation (PDM) Grant Programs - APPLICATION PERIOD NOW CLOSED

 FEMA offers annual, non-disaster mitigation funding through the Flood Mitigation Assistance (FMA) and Pre-Disaster Mitigation (PDM) grant programs.
 Information for these two grant programs can be found by clicking the links.
 If your community would like to submit a grant application under either FMA and/or PDM, please contact Lauren Oates to begin an application.
 Unlike HMGP, the applications for these two grant programs must be completed online, and require a passcode from VEM.
 Please visit the online portal and select "New non-PIV User" to request access to the website.
 The State of Vermont code for a subgrantee is S50.

 Applications to FMA and PDM will be accepted through Friday, October 27, 2017.